nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 1.04.P6) Collaboration among the government, private sector, and non-governmental organizations

+#### Activities [1.04]

+##### 1.04.A01) NO-TITLE

+- 1.04.A01.01) Amending sports legislation.

+- 1.04.A01.02) Establishing a National Sports Commission mandated to develop a national policy ensuring standards and equity in sports.

+- 1.04.A01.03) Accelerating the implementation of the draft Constitution for Sri Lanka Cricket.

+- 1.04.A01.04) Investigating corruption and malpractice allegations within Sri Lanka Cricket and other sports administrative bodies.

+- 1.04.A01.05) Integrating sports and physical activities into public health policy.

+- 1.04.A01.06) Ensuring every school-aged child can participate in at least one sport.

+- 1.04.A01.07) Providing all government schools with sports teachers and coaches.

+- 1.04.A01.08) Identifying talented children at the school level and creating pathways for their advancement to the national level.

+- 1.04.A01.09) Equitably distributing necessary sports equipment and facilities to all schools through government intervention.

+- 1.04.A01.10) Developing specialized programs at the school and district levels to provide economic support, nutrition, and training for athletes with exceptional skills.

+- 1.04.A01.11) Establishing a network of modern sports schools across all provinces, centered around a National Sports Training School.

+- 1.04.A01.12) Expanding university degree programs to produce professionals for physical education with international-level expertise.

+- 1.04.A01.13) Establishing an International Center of Excellence for Sports Research.

+- 1.04.A01.14) Implementing a national certification and licensing program for coaches and management personnel, ensuring fair salaries and benefits

+- 1.04.A01.15) Providing training and resources for athletes with disabilities through experienced trainers, enabling them to compete internationally.

+- 1.04.A01.16) Offering special tax incentives for investors in sports and local sports equipment manufacturers.

+- 1.04.A01.17) Promoting sports-tourism industry.

+- 1.04.A01.18) Developing structured educational programs for sports media professionals.

+- 1.04.A01.19) Establishing mechanisms to eliminate all forms of fraud and corruption, including illegal drug use, match-fixing, and other malpractices.

+- 1.04.A01.20) Developing a strategic investment plan to support and upgrade sports and recreational facilities nationwide, ensuring proper regulation.

+- 1.04.A01.21) Developing and maintaining a national database of sports facilities.

+- 1.04.A01.22) Transforming politically controlled sports institutions into independent, well- developed bodies focused on clear sports-related goals.

+- 1.04.A01.23) Developing a unified sports training program from the grassroots to the national level.

+- 1.04.A01.24) Establishing modern sports complexes with residential facilities and access for people with disabilities in every province.

+- 1.04.A01.25) Constructing comprehensive sports grounds in each divisional secretariat.

+- 1.04.A01.26) Setting up 1,000 Community Physical Wellness Centers.

+- 1.04.A01.27) Establishing a National Sports Regulatory Authority.

+- 1.04.A01.28) Updating existing codes of conduct and sports laws.

+- 1.04.A01.29) Implementing a pension and insurance scheme for athletes, coaches, and technical officials registered in the National Sports Pool.

+- 1.04.A01.30) Developing sports as an industry through a coordinated approach between the state and private sector.

 ### 1.05) A rich cultural life - A compassionate society

 #### Introduction [1.05]